zhang-chenxu/LSM-Adapter/README.md

-# Image Compressed Sensing Reconstruction via Deep Image Prior With Structure-Texture Decomposition (ECCV 2024)
+# Urban Waterlogging Detection: A Challenging Benchmark and Large-Small Model Co-Adapter (ECCV 2024)
 Abstract
 ------
-### Deep image prior has been successfully applied to image compressed sensing, allowing capture implicit prior using only the network architecture without training data.
-However, existing methods fail to take full advantage of the characteristics of the different components of the image signal, resulting in loss of details, and the network architecture is designed in a homogeneous way, which limits the performance.
-We propose a novel network architecture to capture distinct implicit priors for different image components under the guidance of a designed loss function.
-In addition, we design a novel module to extract and fuse the local and global features to facilitate the interaction between the two components and boost the performance.
-Sufficient experiments demonstrate the competitive performance and effectiveness of our method.
+### Urban waterlogging poses a major risk to public safety and infrastructure.
+Conventional methods using water-level sensors need high-maintenance to hardly achieve full coverage.
+Recent advances employ surveillance camera imagery and deep learning for detection, yet these struggle amidst scarce data and adverse environmental conditions.
+In this paper, we establish a challenging Urban Waterlogging Benchmark (UW-Bench) under diverse adverse conditions to advance real-world applications.
+We propose a Large-Small Model co-adapter paradigm (LSM-adapter), which harnesses the substantial generic segmentation potential of large model and the specific task-directed guidance of small model.
+Specifically, a Triple-S Prompt Adapter module alongside a Dynamic Prompt Combiner are proposed to generate then merge multiple prompts for mask decoder adaptation.
+Meanwhile, a Histogram Equalization Adap-ter module is designed to infuse the image specific information for image encoder adaptation.
+Results and analysis show the challenge and superiority of our developed benchmark and algorithm.
 Citation
 ------
-### If you find the code helpful in your research or work, please cite the following paper:
+### If you find the paper helpful in your research or work, please cite:
-    @ARTICLE{10035425,
+    @ARTICLE{songlsmadapter,
       author={Zhong, Yuanhong and Zhang, Chenxu and Li, Jin}, journal={IEEE Signal Processing Letters},
       title={Image Compressed Sensing Reconstruction via Deep Image Prior With Structure-Texture Decomposition},